English

 • Meets NCAA requirements

 Description: If you like to write creatively, this one-trimester course is for you.
-You will develop discipline, confidence, and your writing voice while learning skills related to poetry, fiction, and drama.
+You will develop discipline, confidence, and your writing voice while learning skills related to poetry, and fiction.
 Imagery, voice, diction, characterization, conflict, point of view, line breaks, sound devices, figurative language, dialogue, and setting will be explored.
 You will share your work to get feedback from your classmates.
 Writers from the community may be additional resources for you.
 Who knows?
 You might even get published!

 Critical Reading Of Literature